The Royal Oak has the best back story in the world of Swiss watches

 Customers were looking for a watch that they could wear all day at work, take out on the slopes, and then keep on for dinner — a practical piece of kit rather than a time-telling item of jewellery.
 What people wanted, did they but know it, was a sports watch.

 For Georges Golay, managing director of Audemars Piguet, the realisation seems to have come as a sudden epiphany.

 On the eve of the Swiss Watch Show in 1971, he asked Gérald Genta to design a new watch for the firm.
 It had to be stylish but democratic, made from steel not gold, innovative but attractive — oh, and the design had to be ready the next day.

 Like Rumpelstiltskin in the fairy tale, Genta wrought his magic overnight.
 In the morning he handed Golay a finished sketch: octagonal bezel, visible screws — it was the Royal Oak on paper.

 Soon after the watch went into production in 1972, it began to appear on the wrists of trendsetters such as Alain Delon and Karl Lagerfeld.
 Audemars Piguet was saved.

-The Royal Oak turns 50 next year, an anniversary that is focusing attention on this mould-breaking piece of design.
+The Royal Oak turned 50 in 2022, an anniversary that focused attention on this mould-breaking piece of design.
 Many references and variations have appeared down the years, which means that there is a Royal Oak to suit every shade of horological taste and opinion.